 In 2015, SCPX activities continued along the pipeline route across Azerbaijan and Georgia.

-In Azerbaijan, mainline construction continued to ramp up with approximately 71km of pipe welded.
-Trenching, lowering, laying and backfilling activities commenced at the end of November and are progressing.
-Stocks of pipe have been building up at the pipe yards along the route with more than 60% of the pipe needed for the Azerbaijan section already stored at Mugan, Kurdamir, Yevlakh, and Qazanchi pipe yards.
-The first horizontal directional drilling site at Agsu Canal has progressed well.
+In Azerbaijan, mainline construction continued to ramp up with approximately 83km of pipe welded, 57km of pipe coated and 36km of pipe lowered into trenches.
+Trenching, lowering, laying and backfilling activities are progressing.
+Stocks of pipe have been building up at the pipe yards along the route with more than 80% of the pipe needed for the Azerbaijan section already stored at Mugan, Kurdamir, Yevlakh, Qazanchi and Dallar pipe yards.
+The first horizontal directional drilling site at Agsu Canal has been completed and the works are underway for the second drilling at Goychay.